 IELTS 7.0 overall, with no less than 6.5 in Reading and Writing and 7.5 in Speaking and Listening..
 For other English qualifications, read English language equivalent qualifications

 Applications will not be considered until required documents (including evidence of meeting the English language requirements) have been submitted.

-Applicants must meet the English language requirement, submit their application and submit all required supporting documents by 31 March 2021.
+China-based applicants must meet the English language requirement, submit their application and submit all required supporting documents by 31st March 2022.

 This link takes you to information on applying for taught programmes and to the University's online application system.

 If you're unsure about the application process, contact the admissions team for help.

 You must upload the following documents before we are able to assess your application:

 - Official degree certificate(s) and transcript of marks or enrolment certificate and partial transcript of marks